osate/osate.github.io/source/setup-development.rst

 a dialog.
 To show the progress dialog, click on the animated icon the Eclipse status bar.

+\ **Note:** Once the sources are imported Eclipse will start a build.
+There will be compile errors because JavaFX is not yet installed.
+Ignore the errors and continue.

 8. Install the JavaFX SDK
 -------------------------